 A Great Non-Cyclical Play

-n Canada, the 60-79 age bracket has more doubled since 1980 and is projected to make up nearly 18% of a projected total population of 62 million people by 2060.
+In Canada, the 60-79 age bracket has more than doubled since 1980 and is projected to make up nearly 18% of a projected total population of 62 million people by 2060.
 Furthermore, the 80+ age bracket is expected to quadruple by 2060.
 In the US, the 60-79 age bracket is expected to grow from 13% of the total population to 21% by 2060, with the 80% age bracket expected to quadruple by the same.
+You can also look at publicly traded assisted living companies.

 High barriers to entry also aid the sector because of less zoning of land for burial purposes and no shortage of burial plots.
 Apart from that, the prominent players in space have significant operations in both traditional funerals and cremations.
 Thus making the sector a tremendous non-cyclical and non-discretionary play.